 - Inform parents about the high ability program and provide resources for parenting a gifted child.

 Definition of Giftedness: The Indiana Department of Education requires school districts to identify high ability students, K-12, and provide them with appropriately differentiated curriculum and instruction.
 The state defines a high ability (gifted) student as one who “performs at, or shows the potential for performing at, an outstanding level of accomplishment in at least one domain when compared to other students of the same age, experience, or environment; and is characterized by exceptional gifts, talents, motivation, or interests.”
-We identify students as high ability in one of the following areas: General Intellectual, Math Only, or Language Arts Only.
+We identify students as needing advanced curriculum/instruction in one of the following areas: General Intellectual, Math Only, or Language Arts Only.

 Program Information: We recognize that in ZCS we have many high-achieving students in addition to those who meet nationally-recognized criteria for giftedness.
 Overall, ZCS students outperform their peers nationally and at the state level.
 Our students’ median scores on a national achievement test (NWEA) are typically well above the national norm.
-ZCS student test scores on the ISTEP+ and ECA achievement tests of state standards regularly rank us among the top-performing districts in the state.
+ZCS student test scores on the ILEARN and SAT/ACT achievement tests of state standards regularly rank us among the top-performing districts in the state.
 Thus, the typical expectations and instructional levels in a ZCS classroom are already high, and our curriculum is already both enriched and moving at an accelerated pace with differentiation for those above and below grade-level standards.

 Our philosophy in ZCS is to use formative assessment thoughtfully and often to match appropriately-challenging curriculum and experiences to every child, consistent with his or her abilities and leading to maximum growth.
 If that should ultimately lead to a high ability designation for a child, that is only one of many avenues to ensuring continuous progress and challenge.
-We have many others, including subject-skipping, grade-skipping, using technology as a resource for presenting advanced content, grouping for instruction within classrooms, regrouping for instruction across classrooms or grade levels, additional enrichment projects and resources, leveled and guided reading groups, curriculum compacting, independent learning, student-driven inquiry on projects of choice/interest, and differentiation to meet needs involving other school professionals, adjustment of pace or materials, etc. It is not uncommon for parents to envision that the only way to meet a child’s needs is through testing and high ability placement.
+We have many others, including subject-skipping, grade-skipping, using technology as a resource for presenting advanced content, grouping for instruction within classrooms, regrouping for instruction across classrooms or grade levels, additional enrichment projects and resources, leveled and guided reading groups, curriculum compacting, independent learning, student-driven inquiry on projects of choice/interest, and differentiation to meet needs involving other school professionals, adjustment of pace or materials, etc. It is not uncommon for parents to envision that the only way to meet a child’s needs is through testing and special placement.
 In fact, we meet the needs of highly-able students in the Zionsville Community Schools in many different ways as unique as each child who comes to us on a daily basis.

 In order to meet the needs of those students whose performance is consistent with nationally-recognized criteria for giftedness, we must provide them with advanced experiences beyond grade level curriculum—through acceleration and/or enrichment of the curriculum.
 We also must provide them with opportunities to interact with their intellectual peers.